 that will lead toward God’s desired future.”

-The Epicenter Group works with scores of congregations and new faith communities each year.
+Each year we work with scores of congregations and new faith communities.
 When you work with an Epicenter coach, you are working with our whole group.
 We collaborate and compare notes constantly.
 We read and study innovation constantly: both in the churches where we are working and around the world.
 Our team covers the waterfront in terms of skills and specializations – and we commit that if we don’t have the coach or consultant that your church needs for the work before you, we will find that person for you!

 Epicenter Group coaches leaders to discern ways forward for relevant, community-based Christianity, and to birth new the new things God is up to in the world.